-The Pilgrim House is progressive in its theology, sacramental in its outlook, and liturgical in its practice.
+The Pilgrim House is generous in its theology, sacramental in its outlook, and liturgical in its practice.
 It isn’t for everyone, and that’s okay.

 So, where can we go from here?

-- Or, you can listen to a periodic podcast on journeying with Jesus, or view the new Six-Minute Seminary starting June 2019.
+- Or, you can listen to a periodic podcast on journeying with Jesus, or view the new Six-Minute Seminary starting in the summer of 2019.